Evidence review

 **Cancellation fairness — 14%.** How easily you can pause, switch, or quit — versus contracts, forced auto-ship, and deliberately painful exits.

 **Member support — 13%.** Ongoing care quality: side-effect and titration guidance, responsiveness, and whether support survives past the first shipment.
+That includes coaching on the parts of treatment patients are least prepared for, like protecting lean mass while losing fat or making sense of unexpected hair shedding.

 Why verification sits underneath everything